-Here are some common questions to help define whether individuals in your business need this approval.
+Here are some common questions to help define whether individuals in your business need a WWC Check.

 How do I know if my staff and I need a WWC Check?

-Everyone in a job that undertakes child-related work needs a WWC check.
-Child-related work is any work where the usual duties involve, or are likely to involve, contact with any person under the age of 18 years in connection with one of the 18 categories.
+Anyone in a role that undertakes child-related work needs a WWC Check, unless an exemption applies.
+Child-related work is any work where the usual duties involve, or are likely to involve, contact with any person under the age of 18 years in connection with one of the 18 categories More information about the categories and who needs a WWC Check is found on the WWC website.

 Contact includes: